-The quality of disclosures in listed company reporting continues to improve.
+The quality of reporting by listed companies continues to improve given the particular focus on changes in financial reporting requirements in recent years.
 Portfolio companies should therefore be aware that producing the same disclosures year-on-year will not necessarily result in the same grading in future years.
 For example, a disclosure measured as being good three years ago, may now only be judged as being basic when compared to listed companies.
+This is perhaps one of the reasons why the number of disclosures classified as good is lower over the past two years in comparison to previous years.

 A statement of compliance in the annual report of the portfolio company is a requirement of the Guidelines.
-76% of companies have included such a statement in their annual report, which is an improvement on the preceding year (2018: 60%), although this should be higher.
+40% of companies have included such a statement in their annual report which is very disappointing as this is a straightforward statement that does not need to be substantial and can be presented wherever seems most relevant in the annual report (2019: 76%).
 The PERG views this statement as a proxy for the "fair, balanced and understandable" requirement under the UK Corporate Governance Code.
-This governance statement and the continuing scrutiny placed on FTSE 250 companies by wider stakeholders (such as the media and employees) have driven significant improvements to the standard of reporting by FTSE 250 companies.
+This governance statement and the continuing scrutiny placed on FTSE 250 companies by wider stakeholders (such as the media and employees) have driven significant improvements to the standard of reporting by FTSE 250 companies, and as noted above, portfolio companies need to strive to continually improve their reporting each year.